 Taking the wrong view is when you have expectations of how you perceive an outcome should happen.
 This can be when you have a desire that does not manifest, how you hope things will be or you are afraid of how things will turn out.

 By abandoning hopes, fears and expectations, you can take a simple approach to life and better prepare yourself for eventualities when they happen as described in the four noble truths.

 In Buddhist symbolism, mustard seeds are used to reflect right understanding.
-When a young woman went to see Buddha distraught having lost her child, the sage told her to collect a mustard seed from every household that had suffered a bereavement.
+When a young woman went to see Buddha distraught having lost her child, the sage told her to collect a mustard seed from every household that had not suffered a bereavement.
 She returned empty-handed.

 By keeping your thoughts and intentions pure, you do not harbour preconceived ideas of how things should be, you just accept things and people for how they are, thereby improving your relationships and your environment.

 The symbolism for right thought is the mirror as it represents truth and purity.
 What you see in a mirror is an exact replica of reality without being obscured with perceptions that create an illusion.